solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 IP addresses, such as [Azure Functions] that use public networks to access the server and databases.

-> Restricting access to Azure public IP addresses still provides network
+> **Note:** Restricting access to Azure public IP addresses still
-> access to the instance to public IPs owned by other Azure customers.
+> provides network access to the instance to public IPs owned by other
+> Azure customers.

 #### Private Access

-As just discussed, Azure Databsae for MySQL offerings support public connectivity by default, however, most organizations will want to utilize private connectivity which limits access to Azure virtual networks and resources.
+As just discussed, Azure Database for MySQL offerings support public connectivity by default.
+However, most organizations will want to utilize private connectivity which limits access to Azure virtual networks and resources.